uoa-ws2020/uoa2020sg/README.md

 Before run, you have to add "source /opt/Algoryx/AgX-"Version"/setup_env.bash" at the end of ~/.bashrc , and reopen the terminal.<br>
 Ex) "source /opt/Algoryx/AgX-2.29.0.0/setup_env.bash" (when you use version 2.29.0.0)<br>
-Please find further details (field images, run scripts, and some attentions related the stage gate rules) in the [wiki page] (https://github.com/uoa-ws2020/uoa2020sg/wiki).
+Please find further details (field images, run scripts, and some attentions related the stage gate rules) in the [wiki page](https://github.com/uoa-ws2020/uoa2020sg/wiki).

 ## The location of the simulation log files
 After running a simulation, you can find a simulation log file under ~/choreonoid/ext/uoa2020sg/project.